 A journey from London to Norwich will take you north east on the M11 to Junction 9 then onto the A11 into the city itself.
 The Park and Ride facility at Norwich International Airport can be used to visit the city and also as a starting point to visit the beautiful Norfolk Broads and East Anglia.
 Take the number 501 bus from the airport to the Castle Meadow bus stop in the centre of the city.

 A pleasant walk around the city can begin with a visit to the castle which will seen on the mound right above the bus stop.
 Just walk a short distance ahead of the bus stop then turn left through the Castle Gardens to the entrance.
 Apart from the chance to explore the castle buildings itself there is a combined art gallery and museum with an outstanding collection of watercolours plus displays of local ceramics, jewellery and textiles.
 Return back to Castle Meadows and take Arcade Street down through the spledid Art Nouveau shopping precinct known as the Royal Arcade, designed by local architect George Skipper in the 1890s.
-This will lead you to the famous market square where over 200 stalls sell local produce, foods and clothing in what is the largest open air market in the country.
+Fans of spicy condiments will love the Colman's Mustard Museum at number 15.
+The city has been synonymous with the manufacturing and selling of mustard for over 200 years.
+The arcade will lead you to the famous market square where over 200 stalls sell local produce, foods and clothing in what is the largest open air market in the country.
 From here head over to London Street and down Swan Lane to Bridewell Alley, named after the town jail which itself took its name from the infamous London prison, to the 14th century St Andrews church and the Museum of Norwich, also known as the Bridewell Museum, a local history museum with a number of hands on activities.

 From here you will cross St Andrews Street and make a right turn, paassing the grand St Andrews and Blackfriars Hall dating from the 13th century and for 300 years used as a church for Dutch settlers, head down Princes Street and then take a left down onto Elm Hill, undoubtedly Norwich's prettiest street.
 Former merchants houses dating from the 16th and 17th century stand either side of this attractive cobbled lane.
 This will take you to Tombland and the cathedral.
 Turn right at the foot of Elm Hill and take a look at Tombland Alley with its 16th century courtyard.
 Tombland hasn't anything to do with graves but derives from a Nordic word for open space.
 Cross the road from here and walk through the arch into the cathedral, the visitor entrance will be right in front of you.
 Explore the 11th century place of worship including the second largest cloisters in the country and a spectacular collection of decorative misericords in the choir.
 Entrance is free, however they do welcome donations.
 A short walk along Upper King Street will take you back to the Castle Meadow bus stop.
 Return to the Airport to head out to the beautiful Norfolk Broads.